mailjet/mailjet-apiv3-php-simple/README.md

 ### Account Settings

-- A function to get your profile information :
+- A function to get your profile information:

 ```php
 function viewProfileInfo() {